Top 10 Christian Bodybuilders (Who Found God)

 ronnie coleman

-Ronnie Coleman is hailed as ‘The King’ in bodybuilding.
+People hail Ronnie Coleman as ‘The King’ in bodybuilding.
 However, in his circle, that title belongs to Jesus.

 Ronnie has the joint record number of Mr. Olympia wins (alongside Lee Haney) with eight Sandow trophies.
-Ronnie took size and mass to new levels in the 1990s and 2000s, defeating legends such as Dorian Yates, Flex Wheeler, and Jay Cutler.
+Ronnie took size and mass to new levels in the 1990s and 2000s, defeating three legends:

-After winning 26 bodybuilding titles, Ronnie was keen to give credit to Jesus during victory speeches, hailing him as his “Lord and Saviour.”
+After winning 26 bodybuilding titles, Ronnie was keen to credit Jesus during victory speeches, hailing him as his “Lord and Saviour.”

 Ronnie’s mother shared God’s Word with him growing up, with his faith continuing to strengthen through his bodybuilding career, enabling him to come back from multiple hardships and injuries.
 Ronnie was also known to regularly pray before his workouts.